databricks-industry-solutions/security-analysis-tool/docs/setup.md

 We created a companion Security Analysis Tool (SAT) [Setup primer video](https://www.youtube.com/watch?v=kLSc3UHKL40) and a [Deployment checklist sheet](./SAT%20Deployment%20Checklist.xlsx) to help prepare for the SAT setup.

+ 1. Databricks Account ID
+ 2. Authentication information:
- 1. Databricks Account ID, administrative user id and password  (To use the account REST APIs)
+    * **AWS:** Administrative user id and password  (To use the account REST APIs)
+    * **GCP:** Service account key and impersonate-service-account  (To use the account REST APIs)
- 2. A Single user job cluster (To run the SAT checks)
+ 3. A Single user job cluster (To run the SAT checks)
- 3. Databricks SQL Warehouse  (To run the SQL dashboard)
+ 4. Databricks SQL Warehouse  (To run the SQL dashboard)
- 4. Ensure that Databricks Repos is enabled (To access the SAT git)
+ 5. Ensure that Databricks Repos is enabled (To access the SAT git)
- 5. Pipy access from your workspace (To install the SAT utility library)
+ 6. Pipy access from your workspace (To install the SAT utility library)
- 6. PAT token for the SAT primary deployment workspace
+ 7. PAT token for the SAT primary deployment workspace

 **Note**: SAT creates a new **security_analysis** databses and Delta tables.